-The Company's immediate holding company is Vedanta Limited which formerly known as Sesa Sterlite Limited.
-The immediate holding company changed its name on 21st April 2015, a company established in the India.
+The Company's immediate holding company is Vedanta Limited.
 The intermediate holding company is Vedanta Resources Holdings Ltd, a company established in the United Kingdom and listed on the London Stock Exchange.
 The ultimate holding company is Volcan Investments Limited, a company established in the Bahamas.